Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Application to hierarchical models

-The exciting idea for hierarchical models is that the local parameters can be partitioned, and the convergence of the EP-like algorithm only needs to happen on the shared parameters.
-Suppose a hierarchical model has local parameters $\alpha_1,\dots,\alpha_K$ and shared parameters $\phi$.
-All these can be vectors, with each $\alpha_k$ applying to the model for the data piece $y_k$, and with $\phi$ including shared parameters (``fixed effects'') of the data model and hyperparameters as well.
+Suppose a hierarchical model has local parameters $\alpha_1,\alpha_2,\dots,\alpha_K$ and shared parameters $\phi$.
+All these can be vectors, with each $\alpha_k$ applying to the model for the data piece $y_k$, and with $\phi$ including shared parameters of the data model and hyperparameters as well.
 This structure is displayed in Figure \ref{tree}.
+Each data piece $y_k$ is assigned to one site with its own local model $p(y_k|\alpha_k,\phi)p(\alpha_k|\phi)$.
+The posterior distribution is